dariomatias-dev/flutter_error_handling/README.md

-# Results Management in Flutter
+# Request Management in Flutter

-A custom solution offering efficient and flexible management of outcomes in Flutter applications.
+A custom solution offering efficient and flexible management of requests in Flutter applications.
 Based on the `Either` abstraction, it simplifies handling success and failure scenarios, enabling detailed and tailored management for each situation.

-The solution supports both local handling, where specific cases can be managed individually, and global handling, which applies consistent rules across all cases.
+The solution supports both local management, where specific cases can be handled individually, and global management, which applies consistent rules across all cases.
 Additionally, a robust global error management system ensures a smooth and uninterrupted user experience, even in unexpected situations.

 ## Requests